Thorinair/Princess-Luna/README.md

 * Can control and emulate human presence via light automatic bulb control.
 * Automatically processes Chryssy Geiger counter information.
 * Blitzortung lightning data integration.
+* Support for defining react-roles in `config/reactrole.json`.
+* Support for handling automatic meetup scheduling.
 * Features a variety of commands:
     - `!gotn` Lists the time left until the next Glory of The Night episode.
 You may also specify the timezone after the command.
     - `!mlp` Lists the time left until the next My Little Pony: Friendship is Magic episode.
 You may also specify the timezone after the command.